glangsto/gr-nsf/README.md

 ## gr-nsf
-### Nsf-Integrate: library of Gnuradio Companion (GRC) blocks and Python code for Radio Astronomy
+### Nsf-Integrate: Library of Gnuradio Companion (GRC) blocks and Python code for Radio Astronomy

-This repository contains relatively simple GRC blocks to improving averaging of noisy radio astronomy spectra in a manner resistant to short term interference.
+This repository contains relatively simple GRC blocks to improve averaging of noisy radio astronomy spectra, in a manner resistant to short term interference.

 1. grc - directory of GRC xml files, which provide an iterface between GRC and the new python code